 The financial results and performance of the CPD are set out in the annual financial statements.
-The total comprehensive income for the year amounted to R537 million (2022: R455 million).
-There were no surplus funds available for transfer to government (2022: Rnil) and no amounts were transferred to the contingency reserve (2022: Rnil).
-The total liabilities exceeded the total assets by R84 million (2022: R621 million), resulting in the CPD being technically insolvent.
+The total comprehensive income for the current financial year amounted to R929 million (2023: R537 million).
+There were no surplus funds available for transfer to government (2023: Rnil).